Davide-Furlani/propinva/README.md

 # propinva
-simple tool to exercise on the invariant property
+simple tool to exercise on the invariant property of fractions